jtremblay/jtremblay.github.io/_posts/2023-04-04-New Nextflow single cell RNAseq pipeline available.md

 {% include JB/setup %}

 ### New Nextflow single cell RNAseq pipeline available
-My new Single cell scrnaseq pipeline is available here: [SingleCell (scrnaseq) Nextflow pipeline](https://github.com/jtremblay/SingleCell).
+My new Single cell scrnaseq pipeline is available here: [SingleCell Nextflow pipeline](https://github.com/jtremblay/SingleCell).

 I've also included an example of an R workflow using among other the Seurat package: